 Jennifer Lagier's work has been published in U.S. and international anthologies, journals and e-zines.
-Her books include Coyote Dream Cantos (Iota Press, 1992), Second-Class Citizen (Bordighera, Inc., 2000), The Mangia Syndrome (Pudding House Publications, 2005), Fishing for Portents (Pudding House Publications, 2008), Agent Provocateur (Paisano Press, 2012), Hookup With Chinaski (Paisano Press, 2013), Penetrating the Mist, (Green Fuse Poetic Arts, 2013), Camille Vérité, (FutureCycle Press, 2014), Where We Grew Up, (FutureCycle Press, 2015) and Camille Abroad, (FutureCycle Press, November 2016).
-Harbingers, was published in late summer 2016 by Blue Light Press.
-FutureCycle will publish her new full-length book, Like a B Movie in February 2018 and her newest chapbook, Camille Mobilizes, in December 2018.Her books are available for order from Amazon.com..
+Her books include Coyote Dream Cantos (Iota Press, 1992), Second-Class Citizen (Bordighera, Inc., 2000), The Mangia Syndrome (Pudding House Publications, 2005), Fishing for Portents (Pudding House Publications, 2008), Agent Provocateur (Paisano Press, 2012), Hookup With Chinaski (Paisano Press, 2013), Penetrating the Mist, (Green Fuse Poetic Arts, 2013), Camille Vérité, (FutureCycle Press, 2014), Where We Grew Up, (FutureCycle Press, 2015), Camille Abroad, (FutureCycle Press, 2016), Harbingers, (Blue Light Press, 2016), Scene of the Crime, (2016 Helen Kay Chapbook Poetry Prize co-winner, Evening Street Press), Like a B Movie, (FutureCycle Press, 2018), Camille Mobilizes, (FutureCycle Press, 2018), Trumped Up Election, (Xi Draconis Books, 2019).

 Jennifer owes her Italian American heritage to her grandparents, Joseph and Clementina Peini.
 She has served as Area Coordinator for California Poets in the Schools, helps coordinate the Monterey Bay Poetry Consortium Second Sunday Reading Series, and is a member of the Italian American Writers' Association and the Rockford Writers Guild.
-She co-edits the Homestead Review and maintains the web sites for The Monterey Poetry Review, Ping Pong Free Press and misfitmagazine.net.
+She edits the Homestead Review and maintains the web sites for The Monterey Poetry Review, Ping Pong Free Press and misfitmagazine.net.

 All Rights Reserved Copyright © Dreamweaver-Templates.net - 2005